1-year postdoctoral opening: Physics-based approaches to urban traffic & mobility (CLOSED)

 - a firm inclination for exploratory research on interdisciplinary issues.

-Previous experience with traffic-related problems would be an asset, but not a must.
+(Previous experience with traffic-related problems would be an asset, but is definitely not a must.)

-This postdoc is funded by IDEXLYON, an Excellence Initiative of Université de Lyon.
-The postdoc will ideally start in Spring (or Summer) 2020.
+This postdoc is funded by the Institute of Physics of CNRS.
+The postdoc will ideally start in September/October 2022.

 Applications – including a CV with a publication list and the contact details of 3 references – should be emailed to (informal inquiries are welcome!):